 Before turning to experimental neuroanatomical methods, it is important to note that the introduction of electronmicroscopy in the 1950s opened the world of ultrastructure to neuroanatomy, and allowed the first glimpse of synaptic structure (Peters et al. 1991).
 It is a general truism that synapses cannot be identified unequivocally with the light microscope because its theoretical resolution is on the order of 500 nm, whereas most synaptic clefts are on the order of 20-30 nm wide.
-The resolving power of the electron microscope is about 0.5 nm.
-One major limitation of electronmicroscopy is that by necessity only very small volumes of tissue can be sampled.
+The resolving power of the electron microscope in about 0.5 nm.
+One major limitation of electronmicroscopy is that by necessity very small volumes of tissue are sampled.

-Cajal's hypothesis that neurons are functionally polarized (under normal conditions dendrites and cell body receive information, whereas the axon transmits information) provided an unprecedented need to clarify the structural and functional organization of brain circuitry.
+Cajal's hypothesis that neurons are functionally polarized (dendrites and cell body receive information and the axon transmits information) provided an unprecedented need to clarify the structural and functional organization of brain circuitry.
 Unfortunately, most such information provided by the Golgi method has been concerned with local interrelationships between neurons because it is difficult to trace individual axons long distances through serial sections.
-In addition, dissection methods and serial section analysis of normal brains are grossly inadequate because most fiber tracts in the CNS are complex and heterogeneous, and because defined cell groups (regions) typically contain multiple neuronal cell types (the retina and cerebellar cortex are classic examples).
-Obviously, another approach was required.
+In addition, dissection methods and serial section analysis of normal brains are grossly inadequate because most fiber tracts in the CNS are complex and heterogeneous, and because defined cell groups typically contain multiple neuronal phenotypes.
+Clearly, another approach was required.

 Waller's experiments in 1850 sowed the seeds for this new approach.
 He interrupted certain motor cranial nerves in the rabbit, and observed that the segment of nerve distal to the interruption degenerated whereas the brainstem neurons of origin and proximal segment of the nerve were seemingly unaffected.
 This led him to the fundamental suggestion that the cell body is the trophic or nutritive center of the neuron, and that the axon's vitality depends upon it.
-This implies that the direction of axonal pathways in the brain can be inferred by the location of fiber degeneration relative to the cutting of a tract or the destruction of a cell group that generates a projection.
-During the 1890s, Weigert was among the first to use this approach with great success by applying his myelin stain to the CNS of animals with experimental lesions, and to postmortem human brains that had suffered localized pathological lesions during life.
+This implies that the direction of axonal pathways in the brain can be inferred by the location of fiber degeneration relative to the cutting of a tract or the destruction of a cell group giving rise to a projection.
+During the 1890s, Weigert was the first to use this approach with great success by applying his myelin stain to the CNS of animals with experimental lesions, and to postmortem human brains that had suffered localized pathological lesions during life.
 However, it was often difficult to detect the loss of relatively small numbers of myelinated axons within the vast fields of such fibers so typical of many CNS regions.

-A more powerful approach to the problem was described by Marchi and Algeri (1885).
-They developed a method for staining degenerating myelinated fibers selectively, while leaving intact myelin unstained.
+A more powerful approach was described by Marchi and Algeri (1885), who developed a method for staining degenerating myelinated fibers selectively, and leaving intact myelin unstained.
 Thus, degenerating fibers were the only dark profiles observed against light background staining.
 As helpful as these methods were, they did not stain unmyelinated axons, and even more importantly the unmyelinated terminal ramifications.
-It was not until 1952 that Nauta and Ryan developed a reduced silver method for the selective staining of degenerating axons themselves.
+It was not until 1952 that Nauta and Ryan developed a reduced silver method for staining selectively degenerating axons themselves.
 This method, based on the suppression of normal axon staining, and its later variants (such as the Fink-Heimer technique), sparked a virtually complete reexamination of central neuronal pathways during the next 20 years, primarily because it was so much more sensitive than the older techniques, and thus revealed many more, unsuspected, pathways.
-Of equal importance, it was and still is applied at the ultrastructural level to reveal experimentally synaptic relationships in neuronal circuits.
+Of equal importance, it was and still is applied at the ultrastructural level to reveal synaptic relationships in neuronal circuits.